pierre-rouleau/pel/README.rst

   linux and macOS like a pro? `🥳`_
 - And you want **fast** independent Emacs process startup as well as easy-to-use Emacs server? 😲
-- And it's safe.
-PEL relies on rock-solid built-in GNU Emacs mechanisms with standard Make-driven automation with clean and documented code.

 PEL might be for you!
 Then go ahead, `install it`_ [#install]_ or `update it`_ [#update]_ !
 Leave `feedback in the discussion`_ if you wish.